vxcall/vxcall/README.md

 ## :zap: Who am I ?

 I am a person who's learning reverse engineering just to satisfy my curiosity.

-Though I don't post web stuff on github, I'm Working as a web engineer for a living.
+I'm Working as a web engineer for a living, I haven't really uploaded web stuff here tho.

 ## :bulb: Plz reach out to me if you're:

 - capable of the Unreal engine game hack. (plz get me some idea of how)